 Privacy (Credit Reporting) Code 2025

-This explanatory statement accompanies the Privacy (Credit Reporting) Code 2025 (the CR Code 2025), which replaces the Privacy (Credit Reporting) Code 2024 (the Previous Code) varied under s 26T(5) of the Privacy Act 1988 (the Act).
+This explanatory statement accompanies the Privacy (Credit Reporting) Code 2025 (the CR Code 2025), which replaces the Privacy (Credit Reporting) Code 2024 (the Previous Code) varied under section 26T(5) of the Privacy Act 1988 (the Act).

 The CR Code 2025 repeals and replaces the Previous Code.
 The only change compared to the Previous Code is to amend section 24 of the CR Code to permit the Information Commissioner to defer an independent review by up to two years.